ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 1: Authentication

-During the authentication step, the Azure Machine Learning Extension that enables interaction with the Azure Machine Learning Studio, part of the **az** command, is installed and enabled in the terminal.
-Afterwards, a Service Principal account is created and associated with the specific workspace.
+During the authentication step, the Azure Machine Learning Extension that enables interaction with the Azure Machine Learning Studio, part of the **az** command, was installed and enabled in the terminal.
+Afterwards, a Service Principal account was created and associated with the specific workspace.
 This step is required when using a personal Azure account.
 However, for this course, the lab environment provided by Udacity was used and it did not provide authorization to create a service principal so this step was skipped.
-This did not affect the fulfilment of the next steps required for project completion.
+This did not affect the fulfilment of the other steps required for project completion.

 ### Step 2: Automated ML experiment